MSLNZ/msl-network/docs/examples.rst

 Python Examples
 ===============

-The following examples illustrate some ideas on how one could use **MSL-Network**.
+The following examples illustrate some ideas on how one could use MSL-Network.

 1. :ref:`digital-multimeter`
 2. :ref:`additional-examples`